-Scottish Recovery Network has been promoting and supporting mental health recovery since we were established in 2004.
+Scottish Recovery Network promotes and supports mental health recovery.
+We were established in 2004.
 Our vision is:

 Together we can make Scotland a place where people expect mental health recovery and are supported at all stages of their recovery journey.